 Briefly in English

 Maaseudun Tulevaisuus covers news on agriculture and forestry as well as related businesses, and on rural enterprises and country life in general.

 Maaseudun Tulevaisuus is the second largest morning paper in Finland.
 The paper is published three times a week in broadsheet format, with the average of 22 pages.
 The readership of Maaseudun Tulevaisuus is 322,000 readers.

 Kantri magazine is published once a month within Maaseudun Tulevaisuus.
 It covers rural lifestyle, hobbies and phenomena with a touch that differs slightly from that of the daily paper.
 The readership of Kantri has grown steadily and it is highly favoured by its 246,000 readers.

 Metsänomistaja special edition ("The Forest Owner") has a circulation of approximately 300 000 copies and has more than 500 000 readers.
 It is delivered five times a year to almost all forest owners in various parts of Finland.

 Maaseudun Tulevaisuus was first published in 1916, a year before Finnish independence as well as the founding of The Central Union of Agricultural Producers and Forest Owners (MTK).

-Maaseudun Tulevaisuus is published by Viestilehdet Ltd, which is owned by Farmers’ Union.
+Maaseudun Tulevaisuus is published by Viestimedia Ltd, which is owned by MTK.
 Maaseudun Tulevaisuus is not affiliated to any political party.